hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Models from 'models'.md

 We ask the following question: does there exist a theorem of propositional logic, consisting only of primitive propositions and the connective $\Rightarrow$, such that it cannot be proved using only the first two axiom schema?

 If there does exist such a sentence $\phi$, we are being asked to prove an *independence statement*: we are being asked to show that $\phi$ is independent of the first two axiom schema.
 The usual model-based approach to proving independence is to use the soundness theorem.
 For any (standard) valuation of propositional logic, if the valuation assigns truth value 1 to a set of axioms, it assigns 1 to all provable consequences.
 Thus, if we can find a valuation in which all axioms of the first two schema take value 1, but $\phi$ takes value 0, we have shown that $\phi$ cannot be deduced from these axioms alone.
 The problem is that if $\phi$ is a theorem of propositional logic, it will take value 1 in *any* valuation, so this argument is doomed to fail.

+However, general BVMs will come to our rescue.
+A version of soundness also holds for valuations taking values in an arbitrary Boolean algebra.
+If a sentence is a logical consequence of a set of axioms assigned truth value 1, then the sentence will be assigned truth value 1.
+So if we can exhibit a Boolean-valued model of the first two axiom schema, for which the value assigned to $\phi$ is not 1, we will have shown the desired independence.

 ## The standard Boolean-valued model of set theory